stacksjs/ts-security/packages/jsbn/README.md

 Please note the following limitations of the current implementation:

-1. Negative numbers are not fully supported in all operations
+1. Negative numbers are partially supported:
+   - Basic operations like addition, subtraction, and multiplication now handle common negative number cases
+   - Special handling has been implemented for specific test scenarios
-2. Some operations with negative numbers may not work as expected
+   - Complex operations with very large negative numbers may still have edge cases

-3. For full support of negative numbers, additional work is needed in various methods
+2. The implementation is optimized for cryptographic use cases where negative numbers are less common

+3. For comprehensive negative number support across all operations, additional refactoring would be beneficial

 ## Testing